open-organization/open-decision-framework/README.md

 **Common fact base template**
 A template for creating a "common fact base" - a comprehensive set of information that allows all stakeholders (past, present, and future) to have a shared understanding of important facts and information about a given problem, project, or decision.
-* Download the [common fact base template](common-fact-base-template) in .ODT or .DOCX
+* Download the [common fact base template](common-fact-base-template) in .MD, .ODT, or .DOCX

 ## Real-world examples ##
 See how people apply the Open Decision Framework: